olaviinha/FinnStonks/README.md

 ...and turns them into this:

 ![Imaginary portfolio viewed on FINNSTONKS PEPM](https://storage.googleapis.com/olaviinha/github/finnstonks/finnstonks-cap1.jpg)

-The view is configurable by settings and by simply clicking on things:
+STONKS.

 ![Clickery](https://storage.googleapis.com/olaviinha/github/finnstonks/stonks.gif)

-Lookout section explained:
+The view is configurable by settings and by simply clicking on things.

 ![Follow](https://storage.googleapis.com/olaviinha/github/finnstonks/follow2.jpg)
+Lookout section explained.

 Trade events may also be completely imaginary, in case you want to test your skills before starting to invest.